The Five Tenets of Health

 Living in integrity

-Living in integrity: that is, aligning our actions with the voice of our innermost essence, to the best of our abilities
+Living in integrity: that is, aligning our actions with the voice of our innermost essence, to the best of our abilities.

-Ironically, it may require tremendous courage to live the life we most want to be living, according to the voice of our innermost essence.
-Living the life we most want to be living does not mean everything will be easy but, when we live a life to which we are committed in body, mind and spirit, our chemistry changes, benefitting all three.
+It may also require tremendous courage to live the life we most want to be living.
+Living such a life does not mean everything will be easy but, when we do, our chemistry changes, benefitting the body, mind and spirit.

 Some questions to ask ourselves related to living in integrity: